Jazz chord: Basic dominant chords

 The term basic can be used to describe dominant chords based on the major scale.
-In many instances, dominant chords written as basic chords (e.g., C13) can substitute for more complex chords, as long as they remain part of the same group (i.e., dominant chords) and do not clash with the melody notes.
+In many instances, dominant chords written as basic chords (e.g., G7) can substitute for more complex chords, as long as they remain part of the same group (i.e., dominant chords) and do not clash with the melody notes.

-Dominant chords are considered to sound unstable in classical music harmony contexts, and so in a classical piece, these chords often resolve down a perfect fifth or up a perfect fourth (e.g. C7 tends to resolve onto chords based on F, such as F major or F minor).
+Dominant chords are considered to sound unstable in classical music harmony contexts, and so in a classical piece, these chords often resolve down a perfect fifth or up a perfect fourth (e.g. G7 tends to resolve onto chords based on C, such as C suspended 4 or C major ninth).
 However, in a jazz context, particularly in music from the 1940s bebop era and later decades, dominant chords were no longer treated as "unstable" chords.
 Some bebop tunes use a dominant chord as the tonic chord and also use dominant chords for the chords that would typically be minor chords in a classical piece or a swing arrangement.
 For example, while a classical piece and a swing arrangement might use the following chord sequence in the key of C major: "C – Am – Dm – G^{7}", a bebop bandleader might reharmonize the same progression as "C^{7} – A^{7} – D^{7} – G^{7}", making a sequence of dominant seventh chords, so long as the new dominant chord harmonies were compatible with the tune's melody.
 For more details, see chord progression.

 Many of the chordal alterations used in jazz are derived from minor scale modes, as opposed to the major scale modes.
 (See musical mode.)
 If the performer retains the 13th in the chord and/or avoids playing a ♭13th, it can be substituted for a C13♭9.
 Likewise a C9 can often be substituted for a Cmaj9♯5, as long as the 9th is retained or the ♭9th and ♯9th is avoided.

 A dominant seventh chord contains the notes: